top of page

 Do you help with determining PMP eligibility requirements?

-Yes, we can help you determine whether you are eligible for the PMP exam or not.
-We assess your project information and help you craft a compelling case to PMI to evidence your exam eligibility.
-This is offered as part of our PMP application review and rewrite service.
+Yes, we can help you determine whether you are eligible for the PMP exam.
+We assess your project information and help you draft a compelling PMP application to prove your exam eligibility.
+This is offered as part of our PMP application review and rewrite service, as well as part of our exam prep programme.

 If you are looking for PMP Coaching and mentorship, which includes personalized coaching + help with PMP application approval + 35 PDUs for the PMP application requirements + PMP exam mindset + exam cheat sheet + constant exam motivation + unlimited support from a trainer until you clear the exam + PMBOK 7th edition videos (bonus content) + personalized study plan + classroom training (2-3 times a month), then you can check out our PMP Blended Programme.